elhomosiguiente/api-ai-unity/README.md

 ### Installation

-Download plugin bundle, and unpack it to the Assets folder in your project.
+[Download](https://www.assetstore.unity3d.com/en/#!/content/31498) plugin bundle from the Unity Asset Store, and unpack it to the Assets folder in your project.

 ### Create helper module